Financial accounting: Income statement

 Accounting standards often set out a general format that companies are expected to follow when presenting their balance sheets.
 International Financial Reporting Standards (IFRS) normally require that companies report current assets and liabilities separately from non-current amounts.
 A GAAP-compliant balance sheet must list assets and liabilities based on decreasing liquidity, from most liquid to least liquid.
 As a result, current assets/liabilities are listed first followed by non-current assets/liabilities.
 However, an IFRS-compliant balance sheet must list assets/liabilities based on increasing liquidity, from least liquid to most liquid.
 As a result, non-current assets/liabilities are listed first followed by current assets/liabilities.

-Current assets are the most liquid assets of a firm, which are expected to be realized within a 12-month period.
-Current assets include: